Gary Larson (rugby league): Australia

 Between 1995 and 1997, at the height of the Super League War, Gary Larson played in 9 tests for Australia.
 Following the ARL's decision not to select any Super League signed player for representative duty in 1995, Larson made his belated test debut in the first test of the 1995 Trans-Tasman Test series against New Zealand.
-He would play all three tests against the Kiwis, helping the Kangaroos to a 3-0 series whitewash with what many originally believed to be a 'second string' side without the SL players.
+He would play all three tests against the Kiwis, helping the Kangaroos to a 3–0 series whitewash with what many originally believed to be a 'second string' side without the SL players.

 Larson initially declared his unavailability for Australia's 1995 Rugby League World Cup team due to family commitments.
 However, he answered a call from coach Bob Fulton to join the team in England following a broken cheekbone suffered by Paul Harragon and, after playing in the 66-0 thrashing of Fiji where he scored his only test try, he played in both the Semi-final, against NZ, and the final against England in front of 66,540 at Wembley Stadium, London.
-The Australian's won their 8th World Cup with a 16-8 win.
+The Australian's won their 8th World Cup with a 16–8 win.

 Gary Larson would then play in two 'tests' in 1996.
-The first, an 84-10 win at the Marathon Stadium in Newcastle against ARL aligned players representing Fiji, and the second, a 52-6 win over an ARL-aligned Papua New Guinea at the Lloyd Robson Oval in Port Moresby.
+The first, an 84–10 win at the Marathon Stadium in Newcastle against ARL aligned players representing Fiji, and the second, a 52–6 win over an ARL-aligned Papua New Guinea at the Lloyd Robson Oval in Port Moresby.

 Larson's final match in the green and gold was in 1997 for a game against the Rest of the World.
 With the ARL struggling to play international matches against other countries as most had signed with the Super League, a composite international side of ARL aligned players was put together for a match against Australia at Brisbane's Suncorp Stadium.
-Putting in his usual workhorse performance, Larson helped the Kangaroos to a 28-6 win in front of just 14,927 fans, the smallest international crowd in Brisbane for 15 years.
+Putting in his usual workhorse performance, Larson helped the Kangaroos to a 28–6 win in front of just 14,927 fans, the smallest international crowd in Brisbane for 15 years.

-Personal
+Personal life

 Larson currently lives in the coastal town of Tannum Sands in Qld with his wife Kate and his two children, Poppy and Jack.
 Larson is still heavily involved in the football industry.
 He is also the brother-in-law of fellow former Norths teammate Greg Florimo.